JamieTrev/footballquiz/README.md

 	- From the source section drop-down menu, select the Main Branch
 	- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-	The live link can be found here - ...
+	The live link can be found here - https://jamietrev.github.io/footballquiz/

 ## Credits
 - The application was developed by Jamie Hughes.
 - The functionality for keeping track of the score was inspired by the Love Maths project.

-### Media
-- The background image throughout quiz home and about pages are from...